vandenberghev/haaspelletstove2mqtt/README.md

 # haaspelletstove2mqtt
-Decode the serial output from a Haas Pellet Stove and send it to MQTT (incl.
+Decode the serial output from a Haas & Sohn Pellet Stove and send it to MQTT (incl.
 Home Assistant auto discovery).

 This script requires changing the `ser.
 Ausgabe` (serial output) parameter on the stove to `DAQ`.